Bachelor of Applied Health Science in Safety

 Safety professionals pursue careers to enhance the protection of communities and reduce injuries/fatalities.
 Graduates serve as safety specialists, safety trainers, management consultants, safety inspectors, safety managers, safety educators, emergency planners, safety and HR directors and administrators.
 Other fields associated with health protection include industrial hygiene, ergonomics, fire protection, security, environmental science and engineering.

-B.S.
-IN APPLIED HEALTH SCIENCE SAFETY MAJOR CREDIT HOURS AND DEGREE RESIDENCY REQUIREMENTS
+BACHELOR OF APPLIED HEALTH SCIENCE IN SAFETY CREDIT HOURS AND DEGREE RESIDENCY REQUIREMENTS

 The IU School of Public Health Safety Degree of the Applied Health Science Deparment at Bloomington is hosted on the IU Southeast campus by the General Studies Program.
 It requires a minimum of 120 credit hours and a minimum of 30 credit hours of upper-level coursework (300-level or above).
 No more than 64 credit hours earned in accredited junior/community colleges may be applied toward a Baccalaureate degree.
 The University Residency Requirement dictates that students must complete no less than 26 credit hours at IU Southeast during their senior year and no less than 10 credit hours of coursework in the major field of study.

-B.S.
-IN APPLIED HEALTH SCIENCE MAJOR IN SAFETY DEPARTMENT RESIDENCY REQUIREMENTS
+BACHELOR OF APPLIED HEALTH SCIENCE IN SAFETY DEPARTMENT RESIDENCY REQUIREMENTS

 The Applied Health Science Department enforces the University Credit Hour & Residency Requirements with no additions.